 Enteric fever is most common in children of school age or younger who live in endemic areas, and therefore can be concerning in young newcomers to Canada and travellers returning from high-risk areas.

 Those at risk of infection include newcomers to Canada from a high-risk area who have recently arrived (within the past 3 months) or a recent traveller to a high-risk area.
 Enteric fever is more common in areas of the world that have inadequate water and sanitation systems.
-High-risk areas include South Asia, in particular, as well as developing countries in Asia, Africa, the Middle East, the Caribbean, and Central and South America (see Figure 1).2 A history of typhoid vaccination does not eliminate the risk of infection because vaccine protection is limited (50% to 80%).3
+Epidemiologic data suggests that highest-risk areas include South Asia, along with South-east and Central Asia, and Sub-saharan Africa (see Figure 1).2 A history of typhoid vaccination does not eliminate the risk of infection because vaccine protection is limited (50% to 80%).3